-We have audited the financial statements of British Academy of Jewellery Limited (the 'company') for the year ended 30 June 2021 which comprise the income and expenditure account, the balance sheet, the statement of cash flows and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of British Academy of Jewellery Limited (the 'company') for the year ended 30 June 2022 which comprise the income and expenditure account, the balance sheet, the statement of changes in equity, the statement of cash flows and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).